check-spelling/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

   Before starting the Distribution stage, the Initiator may optionally check if Target nodes can accept the new firmware.
 Nodes that do not respond, or respond that they can't receive the new firmware, are excluded from the firmware distribution process.

 Distribution stage
    Before the firmware image can be distributed, the Initiator transfers the list of Target nodes and their designated firmware image index to the Distributor.
-Next, it tells the Distributor to start the firmware distributon process, which runs in the background while the Initiator and the mesh network perform other duties.
+Next, it tells the Distributor to start the firmware distribution process, which runs in the background while the Initiator and the mesh network perform other duties.
 Once the firmware image has been transferred to the Target nodes, the Distributor may ask them to apply the firmware image immediately and report back with their status and new firmware IDs.

 Firmware images
 ===============